rschumi0/ExAIS/README.md

 # TensorFlowPrologSpec
-This project aims to provide a Prolog specification of individual TensorFlow layers.
+This project aims to provide a Prolog specification of TensorFlow layers.
 Most layers are specified assuming statically given weights.
 Taking these weights as input parameter enables a deterministic computation of outputs for given inputs.
+The specification is executable and can run singular layers as well as complex graph models.

 # Prerequisites
 To run the semantics, it is necessary to install [SWI Prolog](https://www.swi-prolog.org) (we used version 8.2.1).